Gregory E. LeBlanc, L.Ac.

 Greg graduated from SAMRA University in 1995 with a Masters degree in Oriental Medicine.
 He has taught at both SARMA University (Los Angeles) and the Academy of Chinese Culture and Health Sciences (Oakland); teaching Acupuncture point location, Chinese medicine nutrition and Pharmacology.
 Greg was trained in Acupuncture Orthopedics at the American Acupuncture Academy by Dr. Hua Gu and learned The Balance Method directly from Richard Tan, OMD.
 He has been in private practice for 24 years.
 Greg is a

 California licensed acupuncturist (L.Ac.) and is Board certified in Acupuncture and Chinese Herbal Medicine (NCCAOM).
+In 2015 Greg earned his Doctor of Philosophy in Buddhist Studies (Buddha Dharma University).

 Greg is a life long student of the martial arts and coaches a class in Wing Chun Kung Fu in Oakland CA. Greg has been a student of Zen since 1986 and is a authorized teacher of Zen through the Five Mountains school of Zen.
 He enjoys hiking in the hills of Berkeley and Oakland with his wife Gwyn.
 Greg is originally from Los Angeles and has lived here in the Bay Area since 2006.
 Greg is a Founding member of the California Acupuncture and Traditional Chinese Medicine Association.